larc-logs-transparentes/tdsc/README.md

 Evaluate the performance of the main verifications in Election Transparency (Table II).

 ##### Log Server
 Create the trees with 1k, 10k, 100k, 500k, and 1M of leaves.
-It takes ~2 hours in DO-Premium-AMD with 8GB RAM.
+It takes ~2 hours on the tested environment.

 ```bash
 cd logserver/test_operation_perfomance